-The on-screen display of a user module can be used to test if a particular host (e. g., a computer or a network device) is available in the network.
+The on-screen display of a user module can be used to test the availability of a particular host (e. g., a computer or a network device) in the network.

 How to check the availability of a host in the network: